Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Can I use regular pillows to achieve the incline?

-How long does it take to see benefits from inclined sleeping?
+How long does it take to see benefits?

-Can inclined sleeping help with anything besides reflux?
+Can inclined sleeping help beyond reflux?